Deluxecoder12/BGSU_CyberPage/README.md

 # BGSU CyberPage

-A React-based website for BGSU's Cybersecurity Department,
+A React-based website for BGSU's Cybersecurity Department.

 ## Project Overview
 The BFP Cyber project is an innovative initiative aimed at enhancing cybersecurity education and workforce development, fostering inclusivity, and providing accessible pathways into cybersecurity.